EmanuelAlmirante/Introduction-to-Algorithms-and-Data-Structures-Project/README.md

 # Introduction to Algorithms and Data Structures Project

-This repository has the project of the course of Introduction to Algorithms and Data Structures.
+This repository hosts the project of the course of Introduction to Algorithms and Data Structures.

 ## Table of Contents